What We Do

 ACE is a privately funded, non-profit organization that helps selected San Francisco Bay Area continuing education organizations and accredited school partners meet today’s adult learning and teaching opportunities.

-For almost 50 years, ACE has delivered curriculum over its network to classrooms and workplace learning spaces.
+For 50 years, ACE has delivered curriculum over its network to classrooms and workplace learning spaces.
 Originally, it broadcast distance-learning classes originating from Bay Area schools and universities to student’s worksite locations.
 Classes were delivered using closed circuit television over radio spectrum assigned to ACE by the Federal Communications Commission (FCC) as part of the Educational Broadband Services (EBS.)
 The FCC has licensed broadband spectrum to ACE since 1968.

 With the explosive move to the Internet as an educational tool, ACE transitioned the delivery of educational curriculum from closed-circuit television to today’s use of wireless Internet data delivery.
 In an FCC approved agreement, ACE leases a portion of its licensed radio spectrum to Sprint and, in return, has access to Sprint’s wireless network.
 This agreement provides ACE Partner Schools and Learning Centers both on-site and mobile Internet connectivity, helping to expand the availability and flexibility to meet today’s educational requirements.